-8. How many commercial forms of glass are there for various engineering and industrial
+8. How many commercial forms of glass are there for various engineering and industrial requirements?

 Explanation: There are 11 forms of special varieties of glass for commercial purposes.
 They are sheet glass, plate glass, coloured glass, wired glass, structural glass, laminated glass, bullet-proof glass, fibre glass, foam glass, flint glass and soluble glass.

 Explanation: It is used in ICU, meeting rooms as it can control the transparent efficiency of glass and protects the interiors from day light.

 10. The appearance of potash-lime glass in colour is:

 c) Reddish brown